Duijndam-Dev/XlDialogBox/XlmDialogExample/README.md

 ------

 One downside of entering the dialog parameters in the **macro sheet**, is that *you cannot do cell based calculations* on such a sheet.
-It would be very useful, if you could position dialog controls, *relative to* other dialog controls, using Excel's built-in functions.
-This can be done by letting `DIALOG_DEFN` point to an area in a 'normal' worksheet, and do all parameter tinkering in this worksheet.
+It would be very useful, if you could position dialog controls, relative to other dialog controls.
+This can be done by letting `DIALOG_DEFN` point to an area of a 'normal' worksheet, and do all parameter tinkering in this worksheet.
 This has as added benefit that you can automate code generation using Excel's built in text handling routines.

 This  concept has been worked out in the included **DialogBox.xlsb** spreadsheet that contains four other dialog examples apart from GENERIC.C.
 You can use `Ctrl+Shift+D` to test a dialog.
 Cell C2 on the macro sheet determines which dialog is being tested.
 The two tables in purple in each example contain text that can be directly pasted into Visual Studio.